End-to-End Conformal Calibration for Optimization Under Uncertainty: Problem Statement and Background

 \begin{definition}[marginal coverage] An uncertainty set $\Omega(x)$ for the distribution $\Pcal$ provides \emph{marginal coverage at level $(1-\alpha)$} if $\mathbb{P}_{(x, y) \sim \Pcal}\left(y \in \Omega(x)\right) \geq 1-\alpha.$ \end{definition}

-\paragraph{Comparison to related work.} The problem of constructing data-driven and machine-learned uncertainty sets with probabilistic coverage guarantees for use in robust optimization has been widely explored in prior literature (\textit{e.g.}, \citep{bertsimas_robust_2006,bertsimas_data-driven_2018,alexeenko_nonparametric_2020,goerigk_data-driven_2023}). \citet{chenreddy_data-driven_2022} first coined the phrase ``conditional robust optimization'' for the problem $\eqref{eq:z-star}$ and considered learning context-dependent uncertainty sets $\Omega(x)$ in this setting, utilizing an approach that integrates clustering with the neural network-parametrized uncertainty representation of \citet{goerigk_data-driven_2023}.
-Although this uncertainty parametrization is expressive, it results in a mixed integer optimization that is intractable to solve for large-scale problems.
-Moreover, their approach does not train the uncertainty representation end-to-end based on the task loss, but rather follows the ``estimate then optimize'' (ETO) paradigm \citep{elmachtoub_estimate-then-optimize_2023}, in which the uncertainty set model is trained with a loss agnostic to the eventual downstream task.
-The lack of feedback from the downstream task loss during training in ETO generally leads to uncertainty sets $\Omega(x)$ which yield suboptimal results.
+\paragraph{Comparison to related work.} The problem of constructing data-driven and machine-learned uncertainty sets with probabilistic coverage guarantees for use in robust optimization has been widely explored in prior literature (e.g., \citet{bertsimas_robust_2006,bertsimas_data-driven_2018,alexeenko_nonparametric_2020,goerigk_data-driven_2023}). \citet{chenreddy_data-driven_2022} first coined the phrase ``conditional robust optimization'' for the problem $\eqref{eq:z-star}$ and considered learning context-dependent uncertainty sets $\Omega(x)$ in this setting.
+However, their approach results in a mixed integer optimization that is intractable to solve for large-scale problems.
+Moreover, they follow the ``estimate then optimize'' (ETO) paradigm \citep{elmachtoub_estimate-then-optimize_2023}.
+As shown in \Cref{fig:diagram} (top), the ETO paradigm separates the machine learning model training from the decision optimization.
+The lack of feedback from the downstream task loss during model training in ETO generally leads to uncertainty sets $\Omega(x)$ which yield suboptimal results.
 Several other recent papers follow the ETO paradigm using homoskedastic ellipsoidal uncertainty sets \citep{johnstone_conformal_2021}, heteroskedastic box and ellipsoidal uncertainty sets \citep{sun_predict-then-calibrate_2023}, and a ``union of balls'' parametrization of uncertainty \citep{patel_conformal_2024}.
-In our experiments (see \Cref{sec:experiments}), we directly compare against the methods proposed by \citet{johnstone_conformal_2021} and \citet{sun_predict-then-calibrate_2023}, and we demonstrate consistent improvements over their methods.
+In our experiments (\Cref{sec:experiments}), we demonstrate consistent improvements over the methods of \citet{johnstone_conformal_2021} and \citet{sun_predict-then-calibrate_2023}.